russgooday/UDEMY_NodeJs-the-Complete-Guide/models/README.md

-### Sample of code from tutorial.
+### Sample from tutorial.
-The following is a sample from the tutorial's models/products.js, which adds CRUD functionality.
+The following is a sample where CRUD functionality has been added to the tutorial's models/products.js

 ```javascript
 save() {